salbalkus/CausalTables.jl/paper/paper.md

 three decades as a set of formalisms for studying cause-and-effect relationships between variables from observed data [@pearl2009causality; @hernan2020causal].
-Causal inference techniques have helped applied scientists and decision-makers better understand important phenomena in fields ranging from health and medicine to politics and economics.
+Causal inference techniques have helped scientists and decision-makers better understand important phenomena in fields ranging from medicine to economics.
 New software tools for causal inference are being developed at a rapid pace, but in the Julia language, there currently do not exist auxiliary tools designed to support their development. `CausalTables.jl` aims to provide such a tool.

 Attempts to implement and test causal inference methods in Julia face two major challenges.
-First, causal estimation often requires identifying features from data based on their relationships with treatment and response variables; these might include confounders, mediators, or instruments.
+First, causal estimation often requires identifying and modifying features from data based on their relationships with treatment and response variables; these might include confounders, mediators, or instruments.
 Their required format might even differ depending on the downstream packages used; for instance, `MLJ.jl` [@blaom2020mlj] requires Table input, but `GLM.jl` [@bates2023glm] necessitates a Matrix or `Formula`.
-Second, since causal estimators are often tested on simulated data from a Structural Causal Model (SCM) [@pearl2009causality], one often desires access to the true ("oracle") conditional distributions of relevant variables in the SCM, as well as ground truth values of various causal estimands, in order to test whether a method works as intended.
+Second, since causal estimators are often tested on simulated data from a Structural Causal Model (SCM) [@pearl2009causality], one often desires access to the true ("oracle") conditional distributions of relevant variables in the SCM, as well as ground truth values of various causal estimands, in order to test whether a method works correctly.

 `CausalTables.jl` provides a solution these two problems.
 The `CausalTable` interface extends `Tables.jl` [@quinn2024tables] to simultaneously store causal labels, including a type of directed acyclic graph, alongside the data.
-This makes it easy to --- with a single line of code --- accomplish tasks such as intervening on treatment or automatically identifying causal-relevant subsets of variables like confounders while also allowing data to be input directly to statistical modeling packages like `MLJ.jl` [@blaom2020mlj].
+This makes it easy to --- with a single line of code --- accomplish tasks such as intervening on treatment or automatically identifying confounders while allowing data to be input to statistical packages in different formats.
 For simulations, the `StructuralCausalModel` object encodes a causal model as a sequence of conditional distributions.
-From this, users can draw random datasets endowed with causal structure, extract the true distributions of features conditional on previously-generated data, and compute ground-truth estimates of common causal parameters such as the average treatment effect (ATE).
+From this, users can draw random datasets endowed with causal structure, extract the true distributions of features conditional on previously-generated variables, and compute ground-truth estimates of common causal parameters such as the average treatment effect (ATE).
 This interface operates in conjunction with `Distributions.jl`, the most common Julia package for working with